Education

 Key Findings

-Czechs can expect to go through 17.8 years of education between the ages of 5 and 39, more than the OECD average of 16.5 years.
-This high level of education expectancy echoes the Czech Republic’s good performance in the educational attainment of its 25-34 year-old population.
+Austrians can expect to go through 17 years of education between the ages of 5 and 39, similar to the OECD average of 18 years.

 Indicators